 Hexagon Manufacturing Intelligence

 As the automotive industry scales EV production, especially in Europe and North America, original equipment manufacturers (OEMs) and their suppliers face critical challenges.
-Hexagon Manufacturing Intelligence (HMI) has created an eBook, Better, faster, more affordable EV battery manufacturing that examines the technical challenges and explores how emerging technologies like artificial intelligence (AI) and smart factory environments can support battery manufacturing operations.
+Hexagon has created an eBook, Better, faster, more affordable EV battery manufacturing that examines the technical challenges and explores how emerging technologies like artificial intelligence (AI) and smart factory environments can support battery manufacturing operations.

 Scaling battery production – A steep learning curve

 European and North American vehicle makers have, until now, been leaders in automotive manufacturing.
 However, the story is quite different when it comes to EV battery production.
-Discussing the new eBook and why a resource like this is needed, HMI’s Automotive Industry VP Ignazio Dentici points to some of the big challenges the industry faces, and some of the solution available.
+Discussing the new eBook and why a resource like this is needed, Hexagon’s Automotive Industry VP Ignazio Dentici points to some of the big challenges the industry faces, and some of the solutions available.
 He observes that the West, particularly Europe, is lagging behind China in scaling battery production.

 Ignazio DENTICI VP automotive